 Review of National Aged Care Quality Regulatory Processes

-The majority of residential aged care facilities provide a high standard of care to older Australians.
 Commonwealth legislation establishes processes for the regulation of care delivered to all aged care residents and to ensure providers deliver appropriate care which meets expected standards.
-These include processes dealing with aged care accreditation, monitoring, review, investigation and complaints.
+These include processes dealing with aged care:

-An independent review of Commonwealth aged care regulatory processes was announced in response to the Oakden Report which detailed failures in the quality of care delivered at the Oakden Older Persons Mental Health Service in South Australia.
+An independent Review of National Aged Care Quality Regulatory Processes was announced in response to the Oakden Report which detailed failures in the quality of care delivered at the Oakden Older Persons Mental Health Service in South Australia.

-The Review will examine why regulatory processes did not adequately identify the systemic and longstanding failures of care at the Makk and McLeay wards documented in the Oakden Report.
-The Review will also identify improvements to the regulatory system that would increase the likelihood of immediate detection, and swift remediation by providers.
+The Review examined why regulatory processes did not adequately identify the systemic and longstanding failures of care at the Makk and McLeay wards documented in the Oakden Report.
+The Review identified improvements to the regulatory system that will increase the likelihood of immediate detection, and swift remediation by providers.

-The Review is being led by Ms Kate Carnell AO, a veteran public administrator and regulator, in conjunction with Professor Ron Paterson ONZM, an international expert on patients’ rights, complaints, health care quality and the regulation of healthcare professions.
+The Review was led by Ms Kate Carnell AO, a veteran public administrator and regulator, in conjunction with Professor Ron Paterson ONZM, an international expert on patients’ rights, complaints, health care quality and the regulation of healthcare professions.

 Scope of Review

-The Review will examine and report on Commonwealth regulatory practices relating to monitoring the quality and standard of care in residential aged care facilities.
-The Review is not intended to investigate and resolve individual cases – that is the role of the Aged Care Complaints Commissioner.
-However, individuals’ experiences of care may help identify opportunities to improve Commonwealth regulatory processes.
+The Review examined and reported on Commonwealth regulatory practices relating to monitoring the quality and standard of care in residential aged care facilities.
+The Review was not intended to investigate and resolve individual cases – that is currently the role of the Aged Care Quality and Safety Commissioner.
+However, individuals’ experiences of care helped identify opportunities to improve Commonwealth regulatory processes.

 The Terms of Reference provide further information on the scope of the Review.

-The Reviewers will also conduct targeted consultations with consumers, service providers, peak bodies and experts across the health and aged care systems.
+The reviewers held three forums with consumers and carers and met with over 40 individual stakeholders including regulators, advocacy groups, service providers, peak bodies and experts across the health and aged care systems.

 Subscribe to our digital Ageing and Aged Care announcements and eNewsletter